Local and Global Heights on Weighted Projective Varieties

 and its \textbf{logarithmic weighted height} (over $k$) as

-In \cite[Prop.~ 1]{b-g-sh} it is shown that the height functions $\wh_k ( \x )$ and hence $\lwh_k(\x)$ are independent of the choice of coordinates of the point $\x$.
+In \cite[Prop.~ 1]{b-g-sh} it is shown that height functions $\wh_k ( \x )$ and hence $\lwh_k(\x)$ are independent of the choice of coordinates of the point $\x$.
 Moreover, in \cite[Prop.~ 5-ii]{b-g-sh}, it is proved that for any finite extension $K|k$ we have

-Weighted heights can be interpreted in terms of the Weil height on projective varieties using the Veronese map defined by \cref{veronese}.
-Assume that $\w=(q_0, \cdots , q_n)$ is reduced, well-formed and satisfies in the condition $\gcd(m/q_0, \cdots , m/q_n)=1$, where $m = \lcm (q_0, q_1 \cdots, q_n)$.
-The proof of the following can be found in \cite{b-g-sh}. \begin{lem} Weighted height $\wh_k $ is given in terms of projective height $H_k$ via
+Weighted heights can be interpreted in terms of Weil height on projective varieties using Veronese map defined by \cref{veronese}.
+Assume that $\w=(q_0, \cdots , q_n)$ is reduced, well-formed and satisfies $\gcd(m/q_0, \cdots , m/q_n)=1$, where $m = \lcm (q_0, q_1 \cdots, q_n)$.
+Proof of the following can be found in \cite{b-g-sh}. \begin{lem} Weighted height $\wh_k $ is given in terms of projective height $H_k$ via